-We are unaware of any evidence that demonstrates a causal connection between the length of tenure of an auditing engagement and the likelihood of an audit failure.
-We suspect that the reverse may be true, that, in other words, the risk of audit failure is highest in the early years of an audit relationship.
+I am unaware of any evidence that demonstrates a causal connection between the length of tenure of an auditing engagement and the likelihood of an audit failure.
+My own experience tells me that the reverse is true, that, the risk of audit failure is highest in the early years of an audit relationship.